samuvack/VSDS-Tech-Docs/docs/Uses_cases LDES_server.md

 <p align="center"><img src="/VSDS-Tech-Docs/images/Kafka_onboarding.png"  width="60%" text-align="center"></p>

-This [GitHub repository](https://github.com/Informatievlaanderen/VSDS-LDES-E2E-testing/tree/main/e2e-test/use-cases/grar/1.addresses-substring-fragmentation) demonstrates the configuration of transferring subscribed GRAR (Gebouwen, adressen & percelen) Kafka data stream to the published substring fragmented LDES Stream using LDES Server.
+This [GitHub repository](https://github.com/Informatievlaanderen/VSDS-LDES-E2E-testing/tree/main/e2e-test/use-cases/grar/1.addresses-substring-fragmentation) demonstrates the configuration of transferring subscribed GRAR (Building units, addresses & parcels) Kafka data stream to the published substring fragmented LDES Stream using LDES Server.
 As we have no control over the GRAR system, the demo uses a [JSON Data Generator](https://github.com/Informatievlaanderen/VSDS-LDES-E2E-testing/blob/main/json-data-generator/README.md) which produces a continuous stream of addresses as an alternative to the GRAR system.
 Also, the Apache NIFI has standard Kafka Reader processors for subscribing to Kafka stream, please modify the [nifi-workflow.json](https://github.com/Informatievlaanderen/VSDS-LDES-E2E-testing/blob/main/e2e-test/use-cases/grar/1.addresses-substring-fragmentation/nifi-workflow.json) accordingly based on your environment.
 An example setup with Kafka can be as follow (GRAR.json[[DX1]](https://vlaamseoverheid.sharepoint.com/sites/Digitaal-Vlaanderen-VSDS/Gedeelde%20documenten/General/VSDS%20portaal/Tech%20docs.docx#_msocom_1) ), please modify the credentials for the Kafka topic accordingly:

 To try out the demo, you need to make sure the required ports for LDES Server and NIFI are free to be used.
 For the details, please refer to [docker-compose.yml](https://github.com/Informatievlaanderen/VSDS-LDES-E2E-testing/blob/main/e2e-test/use-cases/grar/1.addresses-substring-fragmentation/docker-compose.yml).